osg-htc/operations/SLA/myosg.md

    * Backup.
 Service Provider agrees to fully back up all Service Provider-supported software and data nightly every business day.

 ## Software Services
 Service Provider agrees to cover software support services, including software installations and upgrades.
-All software maintenance periods will be announced via the policy put forth in the [[https://twiki.grid.iu.edu/bin/view/Operations/MyOSGServiceLevelAgreement#OSG_Operations_Responsibilities][OSG Operations Responsibilities]] section of this document.
+All software maintenance periods will be announced via the policy put forth in the [OSG Operations Responsibilities](https://twiki.grid.iu.edu/bin/view/Operations/MyOSGServiceLevelAgreement#OSG_Operations_Responsibilities) section of this document.

 ## Software Costs
 IU and the Grid Operations Center bears all costs for new and replacement software.